DrNickRedfern/uob-bib-reports/README.md

 Generating the report will produce a pdf file (the report), the image files for the report, a LaTeX log file.

-**12. Open Windows Terminal from teh project folder and run `move_files.ps1` to create a the folder `report` and move the generated report files to this folder.**
+**12. Open Windows Terminal from the project folder and run `move_files.ps1` to create a the folder `report` and move the generated report files to this folder.**